bayesian261/bayesian261/content/post/2023-09-11-cox-proportional-hazards-and-logistic-regression-brain-cancer/index.en.md

 - ki : Karnofsky index.
 - gtv : Gross tumor volume, in cubic centimeters.
 - stereo : Stereotactic method factor with levels “SRS” and “SRT”.
-- status : Whether the patient is still alive at the end of the study: 0=Yes, 1=No.
+- status : Whether the patient is dead at the end of the study: 0=No, 1=yes.
 - time : Survival time, in months.

 # Setup